-Two volunteer firefighters have died battling Australian bushfires

-(CNN)Two volunteer firefighters battling massive wildfires in Australia were killed in a road accident Thursday, according to the New South Wales Rural Fire Service.
+Australian leader cuts short Hawaii holiday after two firefighters die battling wildfires

+Morrison has been heavily criticized for taking a pre-Christmas break in Hawaii, as more than 2,500 firefighters across New South Wales state work to contain raging fires.
+He said Friday that he would "happily" return to deal with the crisis.

+He then added, "I don't hold a hose, mate, and I don't sit in a control room.
+That's the brave people who do that are doing that job.
+But I know that Australians would want me back at this time."

-Geoffrey Keaton, 32, and Andrew O'Dwyer, 36, died near the town of Buxton, around 100 kilometers (62 miles) southwest of Sydney on Thursday.
-It's believed their vehicle hit a tree before rolling off the road, the RFS said in a statement on Friday.
+His return comes after volunteer firefighters Geoffrey Keaton, 32, and Andrew O'Dwyer, 36, died Thursday near the town of Buxton, southwest of Sydney.
+It's believed their vehicle hit a tree before rolling off the road, said the New South Wales Rural Fire Service in a statement on Friday.
 Three other firefighters were also injured.

 Keaton joined the RFS as a volunteer firefighter in 2006 and was deputy captain of the Horsley Park Rural Fire Brigade in western Sydney.
 O'Dwyer joined the service in 2003 and was also a member of the Horsley Park brigade.
 Both men were fathers to young children, according to CNN affiliate Nine News.